stride3d/stride-community-toolkit/README.md

 - Easy and quick prototyping
 - Easy to learn game development concepts and steps
 - Performance and feature evaluation

+## Functionality
+Some functionality you would expect and which is working in the Stride Editor might not be possible yet.
+Please add your vote or submit another request in the Issues.

 ## Issues
 1. Error - Could not load native library libcore using CPU architecture x64